gvwilson/thirdbit/fiction/in-heck/index.md

 "It is unlikely that you would be accepted,"
 Dockety said neutrally.
-"But if that occurred, we would pay your fee."
+"But if you were,
+we would offer salvage to compensate the school."

 Gumption shook his head.
 "I can't ask you to do that.